 The proposal to increase the variable water charge means that high consumption users will have to pay more for water.
-This will have a greater impact on the non residential customer group who will now have to pay more because of their high average consumption.
-Residential customers who have higher than the average residential water use will also experience an increase in charges.
+Typically this will have a greater impact on the non residential customer group who will now have to pay more because of their high average consumption.
+Residential customers who have higher than the average residential water namely customers with large families will also experience an increase in charges.
 The change to reduce the percentage of the fixed charge will also mean that some of the charge normally borne by the property owner (service charge) will now be shifted to the tenant.